zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-Obtain the name server names (from the NS records) and the IP addresses (from glue records) from the delegation of the given zone (child zone) from the parent zone.
-Glue records are address records for [in-bailiwick] name server names, if any.
+Obtain the name server names (from the NS records) and the IP addresses (from [Glue Records]) from the delegation of the given zone (child zone) from the parent zone.
+[Glue Records] are address records for [In-Bailiwick] name server names, if any.
 Extract addresses even if the resolution goes through CNAME.
 It is, however, not permitted for a NS record to point at a name that has a CNAME, but that test is covered by Test Case [DELEGATION05].

-IP addresses for [out-of-bailiwick] name server names are not extracted with this Method.
+IP addresses for [Out-Of-Bailiwick] name server names are not extracted with this Method.
 To get those use Method [Get-Del-NS-IPs] or Method [Get-Del-NS-Names-and-IPs].